Main navigation

 Three, interact to learn.
 By using Claude Code heavily I’m learning how to work with agents, but also finding that a tighter interactive loop helps when designing software.
 More akin to play.
 More akin to a REPL.

-Four, LLMs are matching or exceeding human performance.
-Others are saying this and I’d dismiss it as hyperbole if I wasn’t seeing the same thing firsthand.
+Four, the capability threshold has shifted.
 If you still believe LLMs are incapable of doing X, where X is some large component of your job, take the latest generation out for a spin.
+My priors from six months ago are already stale.

 I don’t know what being a developer means anymore.
 I’m figuring it out in real time.